- Kelmarsh Hall & Gardens, Northamptonshire -

 gardens at Kelmarsh are secret, but its one Im willing to share.

 There is real magic to a walled garden.

-I am drawn to wild, loose, non-uniformed, naturalistic planting, where plants are intermingled
+I am drawn to wild, loose, naturalistic planting, where plants are intermingled

 in abundance, and work well together.